Postdoctoral Scholars Training Program

 A postdoctoral scholar must have recently earned a Ph.D., M.D., or equivalent doctoral degree and perform research in a specialty area under the supervision of a faculty mentor.
 Postdoctoral training presupposes that the scholar is capable of independently executing original research under the guidance of the postdoctoral mentor.
 Appointment as a postdoctoral scholar is limited to six years, including postdoctoral training received at other institutions, either inside or outside the United States.

 Organization of the Program

 In addition to providing postdoctoral scholars with unique experiences in specialized research and advanced course work, the Program affords access to career and professional development resources offered by the Graduate Career Development Office.
-Additional benefits include health insurance and other employment benefits, support services, and fitness and recreation opportunities at the Bryan Williams, M.D.
+Additional benefits include health insurance, retirement and other employment benefits, fitness and recreation opportunities at the Bryan Williams, M.D.
 Student Center, computer and software assistance, and the lowest campus parking rates.
 Most of these areas are described within the General Information site.